aliciajcampbell/actitect/README.md

 or
 python actitect/install.py -c    # only the general purpose actigraphy toolkit
 ```
-*Note: The package might be published to PyPi in the future for a pip install.*
+*Note: The package might be published to PyPi in the future for a pure pip install.*

 after this, you should see
 ```